US hits Putin allies, press secretary with new sanctions

 The White House said the oligarchs and dozens of their family members will be cut off from the U.S. financial system.
 Their assets in the United States will be frozen and their property will be blocked from use.

-The property of Usmanov and the others will be blocked from use in the United States and by, Americans.
-His assets include his superyacht, one of the world’s largest, that was just seized by Germany.
-Usmanov’s private jet, one of Russia’s largest privately owned aircraft, is also covered by the sanctions.
+The property of Usmanov and the others will be blocked from use in the United States and by Americans.
+His assets include his superyacht, one of the world’s largest, and his private jet, one of Russia’s largest privately owned aircraft.

+The Usmanov superyacht, known as Dilbar, is named after Usmanov’s mother and has an estimated worth of between $600 million and $735 million, according to Treasury.
+Dilbar has two helipads and one of the world’s largest indoor pools ever installed on a yacht, and costs about $60 million per year to operate.
+The jet targeted is believed to have cost between $350 million and $500 million and was previously leased out for use by Uzbekistan’s president.

-Others targeted on Thursday include Nikolai Tokarev, a Transneft oil executive, Arkady Rotenberg, co-owner of the largest construction company for gas pipelines and electrical power supply lines in Russia; Sergei Chemezov, a former KGB agent who has long been close to Putin; Igor Shuvalov, a former first deputy prime minister and chairman of State Development Corp., and Yevgeniy Prigozhin, a Russian businessman with close ties to Putin.
+Others targeted Thursday include Nikolai Tokarev, a Transneft oil executive; Arkady Rotenberg, co-owner of the largest construction company for gas pipelines and electrical power supply lines in Russia; Sergei Chemezov, a former KGB agent who has long been close to Putin; Igor Shuvalov, a former first deputy prime minister and chairman of State Development Corp.; and Yevgeniy Prigozhin, a Russian businessman with close ties to Putin.

 Prigozhin, who is known as “Putin's chef,” was among those charged in 2018 by the U.S. government as being part of a wide-ranging effort to sway political opinion in America during the 2016 presidential election.